-When you live in a place where the weather in summer is really hot and humid, the luxury of coating the outside of your cake with lots of butter cream is almost impossible. (especially because I use an all butter butter cream).
+When you live in a place where the weather in summer is really hot and humid, the luxury of coating the outside of your cake with a generous amount of buttercream is almost impossible. (especially because I use an all butter-buttercream).

 I started experimenting with the regular homemade fondant recipe that is made with water.
-Initially just by replacing milk for water then replaced the milk with cream and so on and so forth.
-I know there are a couple of fondant recipes that use cream and milk but due to the heat and humidity in Israel, it just freaked out and was almost impossible to roll especially in summer.
+Initially just by replacing milk with water then replaced the milk with cream and so on and so forth.

 Over time with some additions and subtractions I have finally reached this formula that works best for me, both in summer and winter.
-Now I can’t promise it will be perfect for you; so do a few trials you may need to add or subtract something.
+And I hope you will enjoy it as much as I do too.

 - Regular Fondant can last for months if kept properly.